 spi_snow02a nature\snowwall004a.tga spi_snow02b nature\snowwall003a.tga spi_snow02c nature\snowwall001a.tga spi_snow02d nature\snowwall002a.tga

-"Spi" stands for Spiral.
-Based on the textures' names, oldtrans.txt indicates that Spiral would take place in a snowy environment.
+"Spi" stands for Spire.
+Based on the textures' names, oldtrans.txt indicates that Spire would take place in a snowy environment.
 Remember how the Weather Control story stated the Weather Control was in a snowy environment?

 Weather Control is the only location mentioned in Raising the Bar that does not have any material for it in the prototype nor the WC Mappack.
-Spiral also lacks any connection with any locations mentioned in Raising the Bar.
+Spire also lacks any connection with any locations mentioned in Raising the Bar.
 Also, Weather Control is the only snowy location mentioned in Raising the Bar that does not appear in the WC Mappack.

-While there are only some texture names to go on, it is likely that Spiral is Weather Control as both would take place in a snow-filled area.
-Spiral being Weather Control also gives Weather Control representation in the prototype and WC Mappack's resources, which it does not appear in otherwise.
+While there are only some texture names to go on, it is likely that Spire is Weather Control as both would take place in a snow-filled area.
+Spire being Weather Control also gives Weather Control representation in the prototype and WC Mappack's resources, which it does not appear in otherwise.
 It would be strange for a location that was important enough to get marked on an early game progression map and given its own short story to visualize it would not appear at all in the prototype's resources and the WC Mappack, while other locations mentioned on the early game progression map, such as Kraken Base and the Borealis, are.

 |The Half-Life series|